 Getting to the National Art Library

-The National Art Library is situated on Level 3 of the V&A South Kensington.
+The National Art Library is situated on Level 2 of the V&A South Kensington.
 The main entrance to the library has two flights of steps.

 An accessible entrance to the library is located in the Design 1900 – Now Gallery (room 76), on Level 2.
-This entrance is reached by Lift F located off the Sculpture Gallery (21) on Level 1 (the ground floor).
+This entrance is reached by Lift F, located off the Sculpture Gallery (room 21) on Level 0 (the ground floor).
 To use this entrance, you may either:

 The two reading rooms in the Library are level with a wide central access way.
 There are two islands of desks in the Centre Room (seat nos.
 15 – 26) which are 60 cm high.
 All other desks are 66 cm high.
 A height adjustable table is also available.

 Getting to the Prints & Drawings Study Room

 The Prints & Drawings Study Room and the RIBA Architecture Study Room are on Level 3 of the Henry Cole Wing of the main building and are accessible to all visitors using Lift Y on Level 0.
 This lift can be reached from the main entrance via Galleries 17 – 20 and Ramp A or the Exhibition Road entrance via the Blavatnik Hall and the exhibition shop.
 The entrance into the study rooms is wheelchair accessible with powered doors.

 Study tables are designed for wheelchair users to use comfortably.
 There is also a height adjustable table in the RIBA Study Rooms area.
 This needs to be booked in advance by contacting the study room on +44 (0)20 7942 2563, or contact us online.

-The closest accessible toilets to the Prints & Drawings Study Room are located on Level 0 in the Centre for Arts Education which is a short distance from Lift J.
+The closest accessible toilets to the Prints & Drawings Study Room are located on Level 0, close to the Exhibition Road Quarter shop.